heremaps/here-data-sdk-cpp/README.md

 HERE Data SDK for C++ is a C++ client for the <a href="https://platform.here.com" target="_blank">HERE platform</a>.

+## Use the SDK

+To learn how to install and use the Data SDK, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a> and <a href="https://developer.here.com/documentation/sdk-cpp/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## Health check

 ### Build and test